IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. [Node.js](https://nodejs.org/en/download/) 0.12.0+ and npm v2+ (only needed if you want to run the app locally, npm comes with node.js)
 1. Node.js + express experience.
 Marbles is a very simple blockchain app but its still a failry involved node app.
 You  should be comfortable with node and the express module.
 1. GoLang Environment (only needed to build your own chaincode, not needed if you just run the marbles app as is)
-1. You are at least partially aware of the term 'chaincode', 'ledger', and 'peer' in a blockchain context.
-[Term Help](https://github.com/openblockchain/obc-docs/blob/master/glossary.md)
-2. If Marbles wants to be run onto a local BlockChain network (not using Bluemix) you will also need to have all the [development setup prerequisites](https://github.com/openblockchain/obc-docs/blob/master/dev-setup/devenv.md#prerequisites).
+2. If Marbles wants to be run onto a local BlockChain network (not using Bluemix) you will also need to have all the [development setup prerequisites](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Network-setup.md).

 #Application Background